KamilZielinski/apeekee/README.md

   ...
 ```

-and use it whenever you want to confirm that key is valid with `pipe_through :authenticate`
+and add it whenever you want in your `routes.ex` file to confirm if key is valid with `pipe_through :authenticate`

 ```elixir
   ...